-- the health and social care needs to be specified in EHC plans - the health and social care provision which is related to the learning difficulties or disabilities that result in the child or young person having SEN - the social care provision that is made under Section 2 of the Chronically Sick and Disabled Persons Act 1970 needs or provision is included in the plan the Tribunal has the power to recommend that the need and provision be amended.
+- the health and social care needs to be specified in EHC plans - the health and social care provision which is related to the learning difficulties or disabilities that result in the child or young person having SEN - the social care provision that is made under Section 2 of the Chronically Sick and Disabled Persons Act 1970

 If the Tribunal orders a plan to be made it has the power to recommend that, when drawing up the plan, health and/or social care needs and provision are specified.
 Where health and/or social care needs or provision is not included in the plan the Tribunal has the power to recommend it be specified in the plan.
-Where health and/or social care
+Where health and/or social care needs or provision is included in the plan the Tribunal has the power to recommend it be specified in the plan.
+Where health and/or social care needs or provision is included in the plan the Tribunal has the power to recommend that the need and provision be amended.